-Approximately 600 O&M jobs are estimated as direct impacts of the project as part of Phase 1 operations, which is forecast to create approximately 3,540 permanent O&M jobs system-wide by 2040 (Authority 2017a).
+systemwide by 2040.
 The direct O&M jobs would include train operations and dispatching, infrastructure and equipment maintenance, station and train cleaning, ticketing and other commercial activities, and administration.
-Approximately 510 additional permanent jobs are estimated for the RSA, as indirect and induced impacts of the direct O&M employment and expenditures.
+Approximately 540 additional permanent jobs are estimated for the RSA, as indirect and induced impacts of the direct O&M employment and expenditures.
 The indirect and induced jobs would include additional employment supporting, servicing, or supplying train operation, administration and dispatching, infrastructure and equipment maintenance, station and train cleaning, ticketing and other commercial activities, and other occupations, such as security, operations of concessions, provision of goods and services to riders entering and leaving the HSR system.

-The total direct, indirect and induced annual employment impact of operations and maintenance would be 1,110 jobs.
+The total direct, indirect and induced annual employment impact of operations and maintenance within the RSA would be approximately 920 jobs.
+Most of the anticipated occupations for these jobs would be in service sectors of the economy.
+The California Employment Development Department (CEDD) estimated 1,058,600 service jobs in the RSA in 2015; California Department of Transportation (Caltrans) projects 1,459,500 service jobs in the RSA by 2040 (Caltrans 2015).
+The addition of 920 O&M-related service jobs would represent increments of only about 0.09 percent and 0.06 percent of the existing (2015) and future (2040) estimates of No Project Alternative service-sector employment in the RSA.
+The CEDD and Caltrans projections of total employment for the RSA are 2,085,800 jobs (2015) and 2,573,215 jobs (2040), respectively.
+The addition of approximately 920 O&M-related jobs would represent increments of about 0.045 percent and 0.036 percent of the existing (2015) and future (2040) estimates of No Project Alternative total employment in the RSA.
 Table 6 shows the estimated total recurring economic impact of project operations.
-Most of the anticipated occupations for these project O&M jobs would be in service sectors of the economy.
-The California Employment Development Department (CEDD) estimated 515,600 service jobs in the RSA in 2015; California Department of Transportation (Caltrans) projects 717,280 service jobs in the RSA by 2040 (Caltrans 2015).
-The addition of 1,110 O&M-related service jobs would represent increments of only about 0.22 percent and 0.15 percent of the existing (2015) and future (2040) estimates of the No Project Alternative service-sector